pts/sesamessh/README.txt

      $ ./sesamessh --setup -p PORT USER@HOST

+   Alternatively, if you want to use a new, random-generated user key:

+     $ ./sesamessh --setup-random USER@HOST

    When prompted for the sesamessh user key, invent a passphrase (or use a random 64 hex string), and press <Enter>.
 You will need to remember your user key, so take notes (into a file, or print it), and keep your notes a